L3MON4D3/LuaSnip/DOC.md

 ```

 If this fails, first open an issue :P, and then try installing the
-`jsregexp`-luarock.
+`jsregexp`-LuaRock.
 This is also possible via
 `packer.nvim`, although actual usage may require a small workaround, see
 [here](https://github.com/wbthomason/packer.nvim/issues/593) or
 [here](https://github.com/wbthomason/packer.nvim/issues/358).

 Alternatively, `jsregexp` can be cloned locally, `make`d, and the resulting
-`jsregexp.so` placed in some place where nvim can find it (probably
+`jsregexp.so` placed in some place where Neovim can find it (probably
 `~/.config/nvim/lua/`).

 If `jsregexp` is not available, transformations are replaced by a simple copy.